odoo/owl/docs/playground/samples/tutorials/hibou_os/1/readme.md

 - The taskbar should show a few app icons (you can use emoji for now):
   🕐 Clock, 📝 Notepad, 🧮 Calculator
 - The `Hibou` component should import and use the `Taskbar`
+- Add a tooltip on each taskbar button (using the `title` attribute) to show the app name on hover

 ### Hints